 I thought nothing of the makeup I wore or the lotions I used, air quality was the last thing on my mind, and wasn’t everything organic?
 I mean….it had to start as an organic particle somewhere right?
 The one thing I did think about was the cleaners I used; they had to be super strong and full of chemicals!
 If they weren’t, then they just didn’t work at all.

-I looked at people like me and laughed – literally laughed out loud.
+I looked at people like I am now and laughed – literally laughed out loud.
 How in the world could people live like that?!
 Don’t they know how crazy they seem!?
 But sometimes I think God really has a sense of humor, because it seems that everything I was adamantly against, I now believe whole heartedly.

 A co-worker came into work one day and announced that her father had cancer – she decided to do everything in her power to reduce her exposure to chemicals that contribute to the horrible disease and, intrigued, I watched in wonder.
 She began buying natural cleaners and remarked at how well they worked.
 As much as I didn’t want cancer I was amazed at how much money they could save me over a years time, and I bought some from her.
 Little did I know how much I was doing for the health of my family.